 So next time you find yourself marvelling at the brilliance and

 simplicity of Google Images, take a moment to appreciate the legend.
+She did it or in other way, she caused it.
 After all,

 in a world where facts and fancies intertwine, who wouldn’t want a bit of J-Lo’s